lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/ngc_containers.md

 on your dataset on a ZIH system;
 - NGC containers allow using an exact version of the software without installing it with all prerequisites manually.
-This can result in poor performance (e.g. using conda to install software).
+This can result in poor performance (e.g. using conda to install a software).

 ## Run NGC Containers on the ZIH System